Tips for Filling Out Peru Declaration of Health Forms for Entry After Covid

 People planning to travel to Peru have called me to ask about information they've seen indicating that international passengers traveling to Peru must quarantine for 14 days upon arrival in Lima airport.
 Do you really need to quarantine upon arrival in Lima airport?

-My Peruvian business partner Vidal and I, have been communicating with each of our groups about their experience on arrival in Lima.
-I finally found a reliable resource that explains how the quarantine policy works which I included a link to farther down.
+My Peruvian business partner, Vidal and I, have been communicating with each of our groups about their experience on arrival in Lima.
+I listed reliable resource that explains how the quarantine policy works which I included a link to farther down.

 Here's a link to read more about traveling to Machu Picchu after covid.

-Answer: The online Peru health declaration requires everyone to agree to quarantine upon arrival.
-However the online document makes no mention that the quarantine is suspended if you provide proof of double dose of vaccine, or neg covid test for your flight to Lima.
-Our groups have reported that the requirement for mandatory quarantine is suspended when you arrive in Lima and show your vaccination card or neg covid test (or other documents as permitted) But I could never find a written policy explaining how the suspension worked until now.
 The airline websites list the protocols for vaccination cards, covid tests that are accepted, and the rules about when the tests must be conducted.
+Note that rapid antigen tests are no longer accepted for arrival in Peru or for boarding trains and buses.
 Please review the covid information on the website of your airline and be aware that rules can change depending on how far in advance you are planning your trip.
 I finally found written confirmation about the suspension of quarantine when you arrive in Lima.
 I suggest you view the entire document (copy and paste) https://www.peru.travel/en/covid .
 Look for a PDF document with covid arrival protocols for Peru.
 I copied some of the policy here:

 The Peruvian Government has taken the following measures to fight COVID-19: